syn-4ck/wvctf/SECURITY.md

 ## Reporting a Vulnerability

+If you detect some vulnerability, please do the following steps:

+1. Fill the Security Advisories [here](https://github.com/repoJFM/wvctf/security/advisories)
-If you detect some vulnerability, please create a Pull Request to fix it or create a issue with "security-vulnerability" tag.
+2. Create a Pull Request to fix it or create a issue with "security-vulnerability" tag.

 In the issue you should specify: